-Shin splints are a common cause of complaint for many athletes, especially those who play sports that involve a lot of running.
-Podiatrist, Matthew Roumanus joins SMA and Sydney West Sports Medicine (SWSM) for this evening seminar to discuss:
+Shin splints are a common cause of complaint for many athletes, especially for those who play sports that involve a lot of running.
+Join us at Sydney West Sports Medicine (SWSM) for this evening seminar as we discuss:

 - Differential diagnoses

 - Causes (outlining different forces acting on the area i.e. ground reaction, compressive and tensile forces)

 - Tissue stress theory and subtalar joint rotational equilibrium theory

 - Treatment protocols and their goals (including loading, footwear, orthotics/wedging, offloading)